 Who we are:

-- John Berthelsen, Editor - Formerly managing editor of The Standard newspaper in Hong Kong, Berthelsen was also a correspondent for Newsweek Magazine, the Asian Wall Street Journal and the Sacramento Bee.
+- John Berthelsen, Editor– Formerly managing editor of The Standard newspaper in Hong Kong, Berthelsen was also a correspondent for Newsweek Magazine during the Vietnam War, the Asian Wall Street Journal and the Sacramento Bee.
 He has lived in and reported from five different countries in Asia.

-- Philip Bowring, Consultant Editor – A 30-year resident of the region, Bowring is Asia commentator for the International Herald Tribune and the former editor of The Far Eastern Economic Review.
+- Philip Bowring, Consultant Editor– A 30-year resident of the region, Bowring is Asia commentator for a long list of publications and the author of several books. he is the former editor of The Far Eastern Economic Review.